 Take along bedding and toys from home for longer trips.
 They can comfort your dog when their usual routine is disrupted.

 Use a safety harness, barrier, or crate to restrain your dog.
 If you use a crate, secure it so it doesn’t slide around the car.

 Some people think this is a bit obsessive, but think about what happens if you brake suddenly or crash.
 A restraint will:

-- Protect your dog, by keeping him from hitting the windshield or flying out of the car
+• Protect your dog by keeping them from hitting the windshield or flying out of the car

 At the very least, keep dogs out of the front seat, and definitely out of your lap.
 Not only can they distract you and cause an accident, small pups can be killed by a deployed air bag.

 Don’t let your dog ride in the back of an open truck or hang his head out the window.
 It’s too easy for a dog to jump or fall out of a truck bed.
 And even sniffing the breeze from an open window can lead to a vet visit if a pebble or something from the road is kicked up into your dog’s eye.

 Safety Off The Road

 Don’t leave your dog in the car alone on cold or hot (or even just warm) days.
 On an 85-degree day, the temperature inside a car hits 102 degrees within 10 minutes, even with the windows cracked open.
 Just 15 minutes in a hot car can lead to brain damage.
 And dogs can, and do, freeze to death when left alone in cars in winter.